ubiquity/ubiquibot/README.md

 ```

 ### Option 2

+Supabase comes with a [readme](https://github.com/ubiquity/ubiquibot/blob/development/supabase/README.md) which is helpful for managing and setup
 ### This options will require you to have a local Docker installation (under the hood it is required by Supabase) refer to [Supabase Docs](https://supabase.com/docs)

 ```